lucas-z99/Salad13/README.md

 ### Why?

-Wrote so many UI and local code, it's time to try the server side
+Wrote so many UI and local projects, it's time to play with the server side.

 ### Features / Networks
  - One player host the game (as server), then others join him